informatics-isi-edu/facebase-docs/docs/_docs/submitting-advanced/Deriva-Clients.md

 _The documentation here is under review.
 Do not attempt to use it unless you have first contacted the FaceBase team._

-If you are building tools or other services that interface with the FaceBase platform, you will need the #Basic-Installation described above.
+If you are building tools or other services that interface with the FaceBase platform, you will need the [basic installation](#basic-installation) described above.
 We have two example scripts to demonstrate how to use the APIs to (a) create a dataset and then (b) upload files.

 ### Before You Begin

-You must first #Establish-an-Authentication-Token in order to use the APIs to make any modifications to the FaceBase data.
+You must first [establish an authentication token](#establish-an-authentication-token) in order to use the APIs to make any modifications to the FaceBase data.
 You must have a registered FaceBase user account and you must be a member of a FaceBase "project" that has been approved to upload datasets.
-If you are unsure about any of this, please contact help@facebase.org .
+If you are unsure about any of this, please contact [help@facebase.org](mailto:help@facebase.org).

 ### Create a Dataset